 - Written proof of financial support for one school year in the United States.
 Financial Assistance is not available from Concordia to international students.
-(Students who attended high school or college in the US may be considered for merit scholarships).
+(Students who have received college credit in the US or another country may be considered for merit).
 Financial support documentation must be submitted as original bank or financial statements in English in US dollars issued within the last 90 days. - Copy of valid Passport.